Function Basis Encoding of Numerical Features in Factorization Machines: Introduction

 \Comment{ }

-However, the optimal segmentized functions the model aims to learn, that describe the user behavior, aren't necessarily step functions.
+However, the optimal segmentized functions the model aims to learn, which describe the user behavior, aren't necessarily step functions.
 Typically, such functions are continuous or even smooth, and there is a gap between the approximating step functions the model learns, and the optimal ones.
 In theory, a potential solution is simply to increase the number of bins.
 This increases the approximation power of step functions, and given an infinite amount of data, would indeed help.
 However, the data is finite, and this can lead to a \emph{sparsity} issue - as the number of learning samples assigned to each bin diminishes, it becomes increasingly challenging to learn a good representation of each bin, even with large data-sets, especially because we need to represent all segments simultaneously.
 This situation can lead to a degradation in the model's performance despite having increased the theoretical approximation power of the model.
-Therefore, there is a limit to the accuracy we can achieve with binning on a given data-set.
-See Figure \ref{fig:approximation_gap}.
+Therefore, there is a limit to the accuracy we can achieve with binning on a given data-set as demonstrated in \figref{fig:approximation_gap}.

-In this work, we propose a technique to improve the accuracy of FM variants by reducing the approximation gap \emph{without} sparsity issues, while preserving training and inference speeds.
-Our technique is composed of encoding a numerical field using a vector of functions, which we refer to as \emph{basis functions}, and a minor but significant modification to the computational graph of an FM variant.
-The idea of using basis functions is of course a standard practice with linear models, but combined with FMs it is surprisingly powerful, and radically differs from the same technique applied to linear models.
+\elie{I propose we make our contributions a separate subsection.}\alex{It's a paragraph at the end of the intro section.
+Do you think we should change it?} In this work, we propose a technique to improve the accuracy of FM variants by reducing the approximation gap \emph{without} sparsity issues, while preserving training and inference speeds.
+In other words, on the approximation-estimation balance, we aim to reduce both approximation and estimation error.
+Our technique is composed of encoding a numerical field using a vector of \emph{basis functions}, and a minor modification to the computational graph of an FM variant.
+The idea of using nonlinear basis functions to model nonlinear functions is, of course a standard practice with linear models.
+This work is about analyzing the \emph{interplay} between nonlinear basis functions and the FM family, to yield a surprisingly powerful technique for recommender systems, and tabular datasets in general.